 The windowpane is filled with tiny particles of silicon that absorb and then release light, which bounces around in the glass until it reaches the panels at the window’s edges.
 This could be especially useful for tall buildings that can’t utilize rooftop solar.
 The designs can only generate a small amount of power so far, but advances might make them a common fixture in the future.

-Some people might want solar energy, but would rather not have panels on their roof because of the way they look.
+Some people might want solar energy, but would rather not have panels on their roofs because of the way they look.
 Some homeowner’s associations might even prohibit them.
 They especially don’t look right on older, historic buildings.

 That issue may soon be a thing of the past since companies like Tesla are working to create solar panels that look just like regular roofing materials.
 Some of those designs are even already available for pre-order.